JCSzamosi/TblFox23/ReadMe.md

 #### DE/DEU

-I used `DEXSeq` to analyze the differential gene expression and differential exon usage.
+I used `DEXSeq` to analyze the differential exon usage (and will use it for differential gene expression).
 I analyzed Naive and Differentiated cells separately with the variable of interest being scramble vs. guide sequence.
 I ran with default parameters and the model specified was `~sample + exon + exon:Treatment`.
 I estimated exon fold changes using `estimateExonFoldChange(dxd, fitExpToVar = 'Treatment')`.

 #### Goseq